J.P. Crawford Player Props: Mariners vs. Rays

 J.P.
 Crawford At The Plate

-- Among the qualified batters in MLB, his batting average ranks 111th, his on-base percentage ranks 33rd, and he is 137th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 101st, his on-base percentage ranks 30th, and he is 123rd in the league in slugging.

-- He has homered in 8.1% of his games this season, and 2% of his trips to the plate.
+- Looking at the 75 games he has played this year, he's hit a home run in seven of them (9.3%), and in 2.2% of his trips to the dish.

-- Crawford has had an RBI in 18 games this season (24.3%), including seven multi-RBI outings (9.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Crawford has an RBI in 19 of 75 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 41.9% of his games this season, with more than one run scored in 14.9%.
+- In 32 of 75 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.